Estonian Soviet Socialist Republic: Soviet occupation of Estonia

-On 12 June 1940, the order for total military blockade of Estonia was given to the Soviet Soviet Baltic fleet.
+On 12 June 1940, the order for total military blockade of Estonia was given to the Soviet Baltic fleet.
 On 14 June, the Soviet military blockade of Estonia went into effect while the world's attention was focused on the fall of Paris to Nazi Germany.
-Two Soviet bombers shot down a Finnish passenger airplane "Kaleva" flying from Tallinn to Helsinki carrying three diplomatic pouches from the U.S. legations in Tallinn, Riga and Helsinki.
+Two Soviet bombers shot down a Finnish passenger aircraft "Kaleva" flying from Tallinn to Helsinki carrying three diplomatic pouches from the U.S. legations in Tallinn, Riga and Helsinki.
 On 16 June, Soviet NKVD troops raided border posts in Estonia (along with Lithuania and Latvia).
 Soviet leader Joseph Stalin claimed that the 1939 mutual assistance treaties had been violated, and gave six-hour ultimatums for new governments to be formed in each country, including lists of persons for cabinet posts provided by the Kremlin.
+The Soviet ultimatum to Estonia was issued on 16 June 1940.
 The Estonian government decided, in accordance with the Kellogg–Briand Pact, to not respond to the ultimatums by military means.
-Given the overwhelming Soviet force both on the borders and inside the country, the order was given not to resist in order to avoid bloodshed and open war.
+Given the overwhelming Soviet force both on the borders and inside the country, the order was given not to resist to avoid bloodshed and open war.

 On 16–17 June 1940, the Red Army emerged from its military bases in Estonia and, aided by an additional 90,000 Soviet troops, took over the country, occupying the entire territory of the Republic of Estonia.
 Most of the Estonian Defence Forces and the Estonian Defence League surrendered according to the orders, and were disarmed by the Red Army.
 Only the Estonian Independent Signal Battalion stationed at Raua Street in Tallinn began armed resistance.
 As the Soviet troops brought in additional reinforcements supported by six armoured fighting vehicles, the battle at Raua Street lasted for several hours until sundown.
 There was one dead, several wounded on the Estonian side and about 10 killed and more wounded on the Soviet side.
 Finally the military resistance was ended with negotiations and the Independent Signal Battalion surrendered and was disarmed.

 By 18 June 1940, large-scale military operations for the occupation of Estonia, Latvia and Lithuania were complete.
 In the following days, the Soviet troops organised and supported Stalinist "demonstrations" in Tallinn and other larger cities.